mileprogramer/rent-car/README.md

 This project follows the standard Laravel structure.
 However, for handling requests and responses, I have structured the business logic as follows to keep the controllers clean:

 1. **Controller**
-   The controller is responsible for accepting the request and passing it to the appropriate handler.
+   The controller is responsible for accepting the request calling the request instace of class and operate with data.

-2. **Handler**
-   The handler manages the business logic and performs CRUD operations.

-3. **Repository**
+2. **Repository**
    The repository contains complex SQL queries and logic that interact with the database.

 This structure separates concerns, making the application easier to maintain and extend.